(This article may contain affiliate links, which means we might earn a small commission if you click and make a purchase. Thank you!)

 The 1990s: The Golden Gate Casino Fremont Street Experience

 The 1990s saw a massive change in the Las Vegas landscape.
-Fremont Street gained the Fremont Street Experience – bringing the lights, theatrics and dancers into the street.
-This really ramped up tourism and brought even more visitors past the doors of the casino as the Golden Gate is right in the middle of the action on the all pedestrian section of Fremont Street.
+Fremont Street gained the Fremont Street Experience – bringing the lights, theatrics, and performers into the street.
+This really ramped up tourism and brought even more visitors past the doors of the casino, as the Golden Gate is right in the middle of the action on this all-pedestrian section of Fremont Street.

 Essentially, the entire street out front was updated and modernized around the existing hotel.
 The following year, in 1996, the city hosted a lavish party to celebrate the 90th birthday of the hotel.

 The 2010s – 2012: A Blend of Modernization and Nostalgia